Gideon Amichay: Career

 Amichay began drawing cartoons for television and newspapers at the age of 14.
 Amichay's cartoons and articles were published in many newspapers in Israel, including "Yediot Aharonot", "Globes", "Ha'aretz", "The Marker", "Calcalist" and "Ma'ariv", where he also started working as a cartoonist and journalist.
 Later, his cartoons were also published abroad, including in "The New Yorker" (1995).

-In 1990, Amichay started his journey in the world of advertising as a creative director at the "Warshavsky Froehlich Dover/Grey" advertising agency.
-In May 1994 he joined Rami Shalmor and Shlomi Avnon as a partner and they turned into the "Shalmor Avnon Amichay" agency, where he served as joint CEO and Chief Creative Officer.
+In 1990, Amichay began his career in advertising as a creative director at the "Warshavsky Froehlich Dover/Grey" advertising agency.
+In May 1994, he joined Rami Shalmor and Shlomi Avnon as a partner, and the three formed the "Shalmor Avnon Amichay" agency, where he served as joint CEO and Chief Creative Officer.
 Later, the agency joined the international Young & Rubicam network.

-From July 2011, the company's founders, Rami Shalmor, Shlomi Avnon and Gideon Amichay, became active chairmen.
+From July 2011, the company's founders, Rami Shalmor, Shlomi Avnon, and Gideon Amichay, became active chairmen.

 Amichay gave many lectures in Israel, including in Tel Aviv University, IDC Herzliya, Hebrew University, Betzalel Art Academy, The Neri Bloomfield School, and Shenkar College.

 Some of Amichay's lectures were broadcast live on Israel's Channel 2 website.
 Amichay was also invited to be a keynote speaker abroad, including in Eurobest (2009), New York Festivals (2010), in Shanghai, in Cannes Lions Festival (2011), in The School of Visual Arts, in Berlin School of Creative Leadership (2018) and in the Israel Marketing Association convention (2021).

 Amichay was a committee member for the Israeli Cartoon Museum and, together with Ze'ev Ravid, they led the museum's branding campaign.

 Amichay was a member of the Young & Rubicam creative board for 10 years.

-On September 11, 2011, Amichay has partnered with Aniboom and initiated a project to honor the upcoming 10th anniversary of September 11 attacks by bringing together animators from all over the world.
+On September 11, 2011, Amichay partnered with Aniboom and initiated a project to honor the upcoming 10th anniversary of September 11 attacks by bringing together animators from all over the world.
 Amichay envisioned that each participant would create a short animation inspired by the title: 9/11.
 It had been ten years.

 One of the videos was made by Amichay himself.

-In 2011, Amichay published his first book in Hebrew – "לא, לא, לא, לא, לא, לא, לא, כן" that translate to: "No, No, No, No, No, No, No, Yes", The English edition – "No, No, No, No, No, Yes.
+In 2011, Amichay published his first book in Hebrew – "לא, לא, לא, לא, לא, לא, לא, כן" that translates to: "No, No, No, No, No, No, No, Yes", The English edition – "No, No, No, No, No, Yes.
 Insights From a Creative Journey" was published in the US in January 2014.
 The book can be found at the MoMA store in New York as well as other venues.
 In 2016 he published his second book in Hebrew – "נו, נו, נו, נו, נו, נו, נו, יס" – A Creative Journey in New York.

-In 2021 Amichay published his third book "אלף בית של גימל" ("Alef bet shel Gimel") – a creative journey in the stations of life.
+In 2021, Amichay published his third book, "אלף בית של גימל" ("Alef bet shel Gimel") – a creative journey in the stations of life.
 The book was printed and published in Hebrew with two different covers.